Meeting our water challenge

 The Water Act requires a LTWRA every 15 years.
 The assessment determines if:

 The LTWRA for southern Victoria is now complete.
-The assessment's findings inform our future water planning through sustainable water strategies.
+The assessment's findings inform our future water planning, including through the Central and Gippsland Region Sustainable Water Strategy.

 Long-term water resource assessment for southern Victoria